Skip to main content

 Email: applynow@iue.edu

-IU Fort Wayne 2–3 weeks after IU Fort Wayne receives all required application materials Preferred deadline: June 1 for fall 2024 (normally May 1)
+IU Fort Wayne 2–3 weeks after IU Fort Wayne receives all required application materials Preferred deadline: May 1

 Phone: 260-257-6760